 From the Director of International Affairs and Graduate Programs

 Welcome to the Elisabeth Haub School of Law at Pace University and our graduate programs!

 My experience as a lawyer in both the common-law and civil-law worlds has convinced me that today’s law graduates must complement their general legal education with expert knowledge and skills in one or more specialized areas.
 Our mission in offering these graduate programs is to provide students with the tools necessary for professional success, whether in the practice of law, public service or academia.

-At Pace Law School, our professors and staff are dedicated to preparing you for your life’s work in the law.
+At Pace Law, our professors and staff are dedicated to preparing you for your life’s work in the law.
 Our graduates have gone on to successful careers in the United States and around the world, as practicing lawyers, public officials, scholars, or in non-governmental organizations.

 I look forward to welcoming you to the Elisabeth Haub School of Law at Pace University.

 Gregory J. Marsden